How Much Money Do I Need to Retire?

 It’s also important to pay yourself first.
 Put another way, save before you spend.
 If you have a work-sponsored retirement plan, that makes saving for retirement a little easier because it can automatically be deducted from your paycheck.

-However, it’s import to save on big-ticket items, too, especially over the long term.
+However, it’s also important to save on big-ticket items, especially over the long term.

 Tanja Hester, an early retiree and author of the brand new book Work Optional: Retire Early in the Non-Penny-Pinching Way, says “If you can minimize your housing costs, or at least avoid upsizing and keep your costs steady, while at the same time increasing your income, you’ll find that it’s far easier to put money away.”

 She also recommends to “keep the same car for many years or use public transportation, rather than trading up cars periodically.
 If you’re able to do that, you’ll save many thousands a year that you can bank instead.”

 If you don’t feel like you’re able to save enough for retirement, focus on increasing your take-home pay.
 The first step you can take is to ask for a raise at work.

 If the issue lies in a lack of opportunity within your industry, look for cost-effective ways to improve your current skills or develop new ones, like taking free coding classes online.
 In addition to that, there are numerous side hustles you can use to make extra cash.

 Tanja Hester used this method to retire early.
 She and her husband were both political consultants and earned high incomes.
 However, instead of indulging, she kept her expenses low, which enabled her to save a large portion of her income and eventually retire early.